MV Camilla Desgagnés

 MV Camilla D was a St Kitts and Nevis cargo vessel that has operated since 2003 in the waters of eastern and Arctic Canada.
 Before that, the ship was sailing under the Finnish flag as MS Camilla, owned by Lundqvist Rederierna of Mariehamn, Åland Islands.
 The ship was built by Krögerwerft GmbH in Rendsburg, West Germany in 1982.
 As the ship operated out of Finnish and Baltic ports in winter mainly without icebreaker assistance, she has the highest Finnish-Swedish ice class of 1A Super.
-The vessel was beached May 28, 2022, at Alang, India for demolition.
+The vessel was beached on May 28, 2022, at Alang, India for demolition.

 2003 salvage

 On May 1, 2002, Camilla was laid up in the port of Mariehamn, Finland.
 According to the Finnish investigation report, maintenance work on the ship was intended to be carried out during the lay-up, but did not actually take place.
 On December 31, 2002 the ship departed Mariehamn for Canada in ballast for a cargo of paper.
 During the sailing, it was noticed that the ship's fuel had been contaminated with water, requiring a transition to burning light oil, and that engine lubrication oil required continuous filtering.
 The exhaust valves of the main engine also saw attention many times during the trip.
 After loading her cargo in Dalhousie, New Brunswick, Canada, the ship left for England on January 19, 2003.
 On Jan 23rd 05:40z the main engine stopped at sea, causing a black out.
 The engine failed with alarms and was restarted several times each time with some increasingly worrying signs of disrepair.
 At 09:36z it was discovered that one of the crank shaft bearings was overheating with mechanical noise emerging from several of the cylinders.
 At 10:45z the engine was declared inoperative.
 The engineers initially set out to repair the engine, but the master's decision at 13.48z that the ship would be evacuated halted the work.
 A hurricane was closing in, the repairs would take up to 36 hours, and even in the best case the ship's propulsion would be limited.
 The ship was then at and rolling 30-40 degrees.
 The crew ate dinner, closed all the hatches and valves and prepared to leave the ship.
 The ship's Stork-Werkspoor engine type was deemed in the Finnish investigation report to be very sensitive to the quality of its lubrication oil owing to a design feature, and the type had also received a general design revision to the crank rod bearings and the connecting rods.
 The engine type was also known to collect sticky oily residue in the general crankshaft area even when carefully maintained.
 The engine on board Camilla had both unrevised and revised parts installed, but the parts to fail were all of the unrevised design.
 The investigation board concluded that the most probable cause for the engine break down was imperfect lubrication of the main engine.
 The imperfect lubrication was a result of several factors, as detailed in the full report.